xw48/xw48.github.io/_pages/about.md

 <h3>News</h3>
 <ul>
+  <li>(03/2025) One paper on LLM-enabled privacy analysis is accepted to S&P'26.
+Congratulations to Zhaojie.</li>
+  <li>(03/2025) One paper on understanding designer practices in privacy-sensitive interfaces is accepted to S&P'26.
+Congratulations to Jingzhou</li>
+  <li>(09/2025) Congrats to Jingzhou for receiving the FCI Student Scholarship!</li>
   <li>(09/2025) One paper on privacy compliance analysis is accepted to S&P'26.
 Congratulations to Jingzhou and Fares.</li>
-  <li>(09/2025) Congrats to Jingzhou for receiving the FCI Student Scholarship!</li>
   <li>(09/2025) I am invited to serve as a PC member of ACM CCS 2026.</li>
   <li>(08/2025) Jingzhou presented our paper on software privacy compliance at USENIX Security 2025.</li>
   <li>(06/2025) We received an SaTC EDU award for experiential learning of dark patterns in cybersecurity and privacy.</li>